stuartellis/tf-tasks/README.md

 ### Shared Modules

-The project structure also includes a `tf/modules/` directory to hold TF modules that are shared between stacks in the same project.
+The project structure also includes a `tf/shared/` directory to hold TF modules that are shared between root modules in the same project.
 To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).

 ### Dependencies Between Stacks